Bodybuilder

 What kind of body primping is required for bodybuilding competitions?

-Asked by KellzBellz about 12 years ago
+Asked by KellzBellz over 12 years ago

 As far as primping goes, it’s necessary to look good on stage.
 You are being judged for months of work, in a matter of minutes.
 The obvious primp that needs to be done is complete shaving of the entire body.
 Shaving should be started weeks before as to make sure you do not get razor burn or ingrown hairs.
 Nair and other hair removers work on sensitive areas of the body.
 The day before or morning of the competition it is necessary to spray tan.
 Specific products are made for spray tan for competitors that work better than everyday spray tans you would find at your local salon.
 For my competition, I found a woman that had extensive experience that came to the house and spayed the tan on in my kitchen.
 A good tan could make the difference between placing and not placing.
 Right before you go on stage, you do what they call "pump up."
 There are weights provided to get a last minute pump for your muscles to fill up with blood and look their best.